mongodb/docs/source/reference/mongos.rst

 .. option:: --ipv6

-   Enables IPv6 support to allow clients to connect to :option:`mongos` using IPv6 networks.
-MongoDB disables IPv6 support by default in :option:`mongod` and all utilities.
+   Enables IPv6 support to allow clients to connect to :program:`mongos` using IPv6 networks.
+MongoDB disables IPv6 support by default in :program:`mongod` and all utilities.

 .. option:: --jsonnp